John Wilson Ruckman: Career

 Ruckman served as Commander of the Southern Department in the direct aftermath of the Houston Riot (1917).
 The riot resulted in 63 African-American soldiers being put on trial.
-After the trial proceedings ended on November 30, Ruckman kept the verdicts and sentences secret including for 13 sentenced to be hung.
+After the trial proceedings ended on November 30, Ruckman kept the verdicts and sentences secret including for 13 sentenced to hanged.
 Ruckman ordered for the executions to occur on December 11 without a review by President Woodrow Wilson and without an opportunity for the soldiers to file an appeal.
 Ruckman's hastiness to execute African-American soldiers in secret sparked outrage and led the Department of War to amend General Order No. 7 to state that no death sentence could be carried out by a military court inside the territorial boundaries of the United States until reviewed personally by the president.
 Although his decision-making was supported by Woodrow Wilson (in a public statement), Ruckman was quietly relieved of command in May 1918, reduced in rank to a brigadier general, and not posted with the American Expeditionary Force in Europe.
 His actions were also scrutinized in the congressional Military Justice Hearings of 1919.
 In 1918, he distributed a scathing circular to members of the Texas State legislature and lobbied on behalf of a bill that would ban the teaching of German in public schools.

 In 1920, Ruckman engaged in a very public dispute with Charles W. Eliot of Harvard regarding the quality of military education in the United States.
 In 1921, Ruckman suggested in a public speech that immigrants be required to serve for a period of time in the military in order to enhance the "Americanization" process.
 He also made national headlines that year by refusing to allow soldiers under his command to march in Boston's St. Patrick's Day parade (a decision supported by the Secretary of War).

 Ruckman was the only individual to command three of the six designated interior military Departments in the United States (Northeast, Southeast and Southern).